Mitsui Fine Arts

 • (View a larger image of thumbnail 8 ) Thumbnail of additional image

-The stone is called Fumiwake Ishi (踏分け石), which means 'a stepping stone at the dividing point.'
-In Japanese tea gardens, Oblong or Round steppingstones direct one's steps in a particular...
+This stone is called Fumiwake ishi (踏分け石), which means “stepping stone at the dividing point.”
+In a tea garden, oblong stepping stones gently guide one’s feet along a single path....

 Read more